About this website:

 - Visit or call the coffee shop or place and ask for a manager.
 Let them know that you are thinking of hosting a deaf event at their place.
 Ask them if it’s okay to do that.
 They will be happy to know about it and usually will say yes.

 - Are you ready to host?
-Send information or email about your social event and we’ll add it to this website!
+Add an event here or email about your social event and we’ll add it to this website!

-- Tell your friends and the deaf community in your area!
+- Tell your other friends/colleagues and the deaf community in your area!
 Do word-of-mouth, use Facebook, and other ways to let people know.

 - As a host, it is your responsibility to attend your event.
 If you can’t make it, let people know or ask your co-host to take over for you.